tarunk04/fZend/README.md

 ===================
 ![fZend](icon.png)<br><br>
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/Accidental-Engineer/fZend/blob/master/LICENSE)<br>
-fZend is a open source product and is the created by Accidental Engineer.
+fZend is a open source product and is the created by Accidental Engineer.fZend is a windows application for file sharing over WiFi or Ethernet.
+It provides a web-based interface for authorization and file selection. fZend comes with a solution of  plug and play portable server based file sharing application, to ease the file transfer from PC to any device vice versa.
+It is easy to setup also support sharing of large file upto 2GB.

 To get started: